nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 2. Download the latest `jimi.jar` from the [releases](../../../releases) tab.
 3. Copy the file to the folder you want to use as the home folder for Jimi.
 4. Double-click the file to start the app.
-The GUI should appear in a few seconds.
+The window should appear in a few seconds.
 > <img src="images/WelcomeScreenUi.png" width="800">

-5. Type the command in the command box below and press <kbd>Enter</kbd> to execute it. <br>
+5. Type any command in the command box below and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open this user guide in another window.
 6. Some example commands you can try:
    * **`add`**` "do laundry" `**`due`**` tomorrow` :